HansLauBorch/openshift-reference-springboot-server/README.md

 ## Starters

-The application has one starter  [aurora-springboot2-starter](https://github.com/Skatteetaten/aurora-springboot2-starter/tree/master) in order to set up normal aurora requirements such as
+The application requires the starter  [aurora-spring-boot-mvc-starter](https://github.com/Skatteetaten/aurora-spring-boot-mvc-starter/tree/master) in order to set up normal aurora requirements such as
  - grouping properties into their own property sources
  - setting default properties for actuator
  - instrumenting RestTemplates with metrics
  - instrument ServerFilter with metrics
  - instrument logback with metrics

+Aurora also provides another starter, [aurora-spring-boot-webflux-starter](https://github.com/Skatteetaten/aurora-spring-boot-webflux-starter), which is intended for reactive applications.

 ## Log Configuration